ArnoRaijmakers/WinSystemTools/README.md

 <br>

 ## 🏢 Active Directory Management
-Here are some utility command to validate and ease management of Active Directory.
+Here are some utility commands to validate and simplify the management of Active Directory users and computers.
+It is recommended to run these commands as an Administrator in PowerShell.

 <br>